GovDataOfficial/ckanext-dcatde/README.md

 If you want to create the standard dcat-ap categories as groups you can use the ckan command "dcatde_themeadder" by following the instructions:

     (pyenv) $ ckan --config=/etc/ckan/default/production.ini dcatde_themeadder

+## Upgrading licenses from DCAT-AP.de version v1.0 to v1.0.2
+In DCAT-AP.de version v1.0.2, the syntax of some license URIs has changed.
+If you want to upgrade licenses which are still using the v1.0 syntax, you can add the following parameter to your CKAN configuration file:

+    ckanext.dcatde.urls.dcat_licenses_upgrade_mapping = file:///path/to/file/dcat_licenses_upgrade.json

+Once configured, the mapping of the licenses happens automatically during harvesting according to your customized mappings in this file.
+You can find an example file here: [dcat_licenses_upgrade.json](./examples/dcat_licenses_upgrade.json)

 ## Migrating ogd conform datasets to dcat-ap.de
 You need to add the following parameter to your CKAN configuration file: